Day 29 of 30 Days Challenge

 I think it’s a good idea to re-read great books on writing.
 I’ve read the one, Becoming A Writer more than once and am reading it again as I wrote this post.

 Books like this are full of encouragement.
 I especially like the older ones like the one by Dorothea Brande which was published in 1934.
+Brenda Ueland’s book was published in 1938.

-Another favorite is Brenda Ueland’s If You Want to Write.
 I highly recommend both books.

 Reading books by these women from another era is fun.
 They bring a lot of knowledge and experience; sharing thoughts about the writing life in their day.
-For the most part it’s still relevant today.
+For the most part, it’s still relevant today.
 How special is that?
 Pretty special I think.

 Thank you for stopping by.
 Do you have a favorite writing book?
 Let me know in the comments.